Cables Wynd House: Incidents

+In July 2026, armed police officers attended a disturbance at the building in which a man was stabbed and later died.
+A suspect was arrested.

 Use in fiction

 In Irvine Welsh's Trainspotting, the flats were the childhood home of the character Simon "Sick Boy" Williamson.

 In 2007, the block was used during filming of Wedding Belles, which was also created by Irvine Welsh.